feberts/python-game-server/README.md

 - The observer mode can be used to split up the work in a team.
 One client could be implemented for the user interaction and another one to display the game board.
 - In a similar way, it can be used as a substitute for multithreading, which is usually not taught in a beginner programming course.
 Suppose you want to implement a chat client that displays incoming messages continuously while allowing the user to write a new message at the same time.
 To achieve this, two threads of execution could be used.
 Alternatively, the observer mode can be used to implement separate clients for input and output.
-- It could also be used to visualize the performance of a reinforcement learning agent.

 ## Contributing

 Contributions are welcome.
-Feel free to create a pull request or open an issue.
+Feel free to create a pull request, open an issue or use the Discussions section.

 ## License